Caroleq/caroleq.github.io/_posts/2023-8-12-Audio-Amplifier-Part-II.md

 ![_config.yml]({{ site.baseurl }}/images/audio-amplifier/pcb-back.jpg)

 ## 1.2 Powering board
 I made powering board using universal board and THT elements.
 The work to assemble the circuit was really straightforward.
 In addition to what was mentioned in the previous post I added radiators for heat dissipation on LM337 elements to avoid overheating.
+The input to the powering board was a transformer 250/12V.
 TODO: usunac niepotrzebna czesc elementow?

-This is the photo of the ready powering board:
+This is the photo of the ready powering board with transformer:
 TODO

 ## 2. Starting up the amplifier